ZM-Kimu/sqlalchemy-crud-tx/README.md

 English | [中文](README_zh.md)

-A lightweight CRUD + transaction helper for Flask-SQLAlchemy:
+A lightweight CRUD + transaction helper for SQLAlchemy (Flask glue can be added via extensions):
 - Context-managed CRUD with nested savepoints: `with CRUD(Model) as crud:`
 - Function-level transactions via `@CRUD.transaction()` with join semantics
-- Configurable error policy (`error_policy="raise"|"status"`) and pluggable logger
+- Configurable error policy (`error_policy="raise"|"status_only"`) and pluggable logger
 - Type-friendly `CRUDQuery` wrapper for common chainable operations

 ## Install